pablo-icm/emm/content/publication/alonsosaez-leucinecarbon-2010/index.md

 were less abundant but increased up to 40% of cells counts in winter seawater cultures, when in situ chlorophyll a was high.
-The correlations between eCFs and the abundance of the main broad phylogenetic groups ( Gamma‐, Alphaproteobacteria and
+The correlations between eCFs and the abundance of the main broad phylogenetic groups ( Gamma-, Alphaproteobacteria and
 Flavobacteria
 ) were significant, albeit weak, while more specific groups ( Alteromonadaceae and
 Rhodobacteraceae
 ) were not significantly correlated.
-Our results show that the frequent development of the fast‐growing group Alteromonadaceae in seawater cultures does not strongly drive the observed variations in eCFs.
+Our results show that the frequent development of the fast-growing group Alteromonadaceae in seawater cultures does not strongly drive the observed variations in eCFs.
 Rather, the results imply that environmental conditions and the growth of specific phylotypes interact to determine eCFs."
 links: